blueshift-Jordan/GameHackingPython/README.md

  Nineteen     | Radio (sending strings)
  Twenty       | Making sounds with Micro:bit

-Credit: This course was created created by Chris Moss and Lloyd Harrison on behave of Blue{Shift] Coding
+Credit: This course was created by Chris Moss and Lloyd Harrison on behave of Blue{Shift] Coding